SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 ===========

-If one of the above language specific front-ends are not used then SimpleITK must be build directly.
+If one of the above language specific front-ends are not used then SimpleITK must be built directly.

 There are two options to obtain the SimpleITK source code: